JimVel87/Python_in_Finance_standalone/README.md

 # Python_in_Finance_standalone

-Solutions in Python for finance run through a GUI.
-Ready to be exported to executable.
+Applications in Python for finance.
+Interaction takes place via a GUI.

+All code for each solution is in one file.
+You can easily create an executable and run on your system.